How to Get Rid of Locusts

 Don’t Fight Swarms Alone

-Tackling one or two locusts is one thing, but if you’re facing a full-on swarm, it’s time to call in some professional backup.
-By contacting a local exterminator quickly, they can deal with a swarm before your entire garden is denuded.
+By contacting a local exterminator quickly, they can deal with a swarm before your garden plants are completely denuded.
 However, expect to take some losses no matter how fast the cavalry arrives.

 For More Tips

 Because locusts are a type of grasshopper, we’ve kept it pretty simple here when dealing with control methods.
-However, you can find even more tips and tricks in our article on grasshoppers.
+However, you can find even more tips and tricks in our main article on grasshoppers.

 Morgan